Best areas in Dublin — what the data says

 Dublin EDs with the lowest unemployment

-Areas with the lowest unemployment rates in the county — indicators of economic stability at neighbourhood level.
+These areas have the lowest unemployment rates in the county — a clear sign of economic stability at neighbourhood level.

 | Electoral Division | Unemployment Rate |